Smush Parker: Los Angeles Lakers (2005-2007)

 He then signed a contract with the Los Angeles Lakers during the summer of 2005.

 Not well-known entering the 2005 season, Parker gained recognition as the starting point guard for the Lakers under coach Phil Jackson.
-While many experts thought that either newly-signed veteran Aaron McKie or Sasha Vujačić would start at point guard, Parker became the surprise starter in the Lakers' season opener against the Denver Nuggets and went on to score at least 20 points in four of his first five games.
+While many experts thought that either newly signed veteran Aaron McKie or Sasha Vujačić would start at point guard, Parker became the surprise starter in the Lakers' season opener against the Denver Nuggets and went on to score at least 20 points in four of his first five games.
 This impressed Jackson, and Parker found himself in the starting line-up for the Lakers.
 From 2005 until 2007, Parker started 162 straight games, averaging 11.5 points.
 During the last two games of the regular season and the playoffs (2006–2007), Parker lost his starting spot to rookie Jordan Farmar.

-While with the Lakers, Parker clashed with coaches and players, including All-star Kobe Bryant.
-He admitted to intentionally ignoring Bryant and not passing him the ball.
+While with the Lakers, Parker clashed with Kobe Bryant.
 Bryant singled out Parker as a bad teammate, saying in 2012 that Parker "shouldn't have been in the NBA, but [the Lakers] were too cheap to pay for a point guard."
-Parker would later detail how Kobe was a bad teammate, and after Bryant's tragic death in 2020 confirmed that the two men had never reconciled their differences.
+Parker would later detail how Bryant was a bad teammate, and after Bryant's death in 2020, confirmed that the two men had never reconciled their differences.